Best Survival Backpacks in 2022

 Available in four colors

 Survival backpacks are used by a wide variety of people, many of whom are not mountaineers and so have little experience with backpacks in general.
 These folks typically have questions about survival backpacks and here are some of the most common.

-- What is a Survival Backpack? – A survival backpack is a backpack that has several distinguishing features: it typically has more than 50 liters of storage capacity in its main compartment, it’s water resistant with a waterproof rain fly, it has lots of MOLLE or MOLLE-style mesh and cords on its exterior for gear that needs to be at the ready and it’s comfortable to carry over long distances.
+A: A survival backpack is a backpack that has several distinguishing features: it typically has more than 50 liters of storage capacity in its main compartment, it’s water resistant with a waterproof rain fly, it has lots of MOLLE or MOLLE-style mesh and cords on its exterior for gear that needs to be at the ready and it’s comfortable to carry over long distances.

 Essential Items For Your Survival Backpack

 - Tactical Flashlight

 - Compass and/or GPS device

 - Enough food for 3 to 5 days

 Also, check out this cool video from Wired with some other ideas for essential items for your Survival backpack:

 Factors When Buying The Best Survival Backpack